 0x000000000000000e (SONAME) Library soname: [libfoo.so.1]

-If an app is linked against libfoo.so
+If an app is linked against libfoo.so, it will depend at runtime on libfoo.so.1:

 $ readelf --dynamic ./app